PsyTeachR/ads-v1/docs/03-viz.md

 #### Pie Chart

 Pie charts are a [misleading form of data visualisation](https://www.data-to-viz.com/caveat/pie.html){target="_blank"}, so we won't cover them.
-We'll cover options for visualising proportions, like lollipop and treemap plots, in Chapter\ \@ref(custom).
+We'll cover options for visualising proportions, like waffle, lollipop and treemap plots, in Chapter\ \@ref(custom).

 #### Test your understanding